Dynamical Programming for off-the-grid dynamic Inverse Problems: Introduction

 In this work we focus on dynamical super-resolution problems regularised by OT.
 We can consider potential models to be partitioned into two classes, depending on whether the particles have constant mass/brightness in time, or if mass is allowed to vary.
 These classes are referred to as balanced or unbalanced problems respectively, mathematically encoded in the choice of OT cost.
 Current literature provides analysis for the balanced Benamou-Brenier (BB) \citep{BrediesBalanced} and the unbalanced Wasserstein-Fisher-Rao (WFR) \citep{BrediesUnbalanced} energies, both are shown to reconstruct data into a finite number of smooth curves with constant or smoothly varying mass.
 Initial numerical experiments for the Benamou-Brenier model have also been carried out showing great promise \citep{BrediesNumerics}, however current methods are too slow for large-scale applications.

 Let $\Omega$ be an open bounded spatial domain.
-At the heart of the analysis of Bredies et. al. is the interplay between measures $\dm(t,\x)$ defined on the time-space cylinder $\ci01\times\bar\Omega$, and measures $\cm(\hg)$ defined on the space of curves $\hg = (\h,\g)$ with mass $\h\in\Co(\ci01)$ and trajectory $\g\in\Co(\ci01;\bar\Omega)$.
+At the heart of the analysis of Bredies \etal\ is the interplay between measures $\dm(t,\x)$ defined on the time-space cylinder $\ci01\times\bar\Omega$, and measures $\cm(\hg)$ defined on the space of curves $\hg = (\h,\g)$ with mass $\h\in\Co(\ci01)$ and trajectory $\g\in\Co(\ci01;\bar\Omega)$.
 We can think of $\dm$ as representing the evolving physical volume that can be observed with a microscope, whereas $\cm$ more efficiently represents a collection of (trajectories of) particles, that we wish to reconstruct.
-In the present work, building upon the above-mentioned interplay, we focus on variational problems in the space of measures $\cm$ on paths.
-Such a point of view is fruitful, as the problem more closely resembles the Beurling-LASSO which is now well-understood \citep{brediesInverseProblemsSpaces2013,azais_spike_2015,duval-focm-2015,poon_geometry_2020}.
-But its main advantage is that it paves the way for ``off-the-grid'' numerical methods when solving such dynamical inverse problems.
+The structure of the problem as seen from this second viewpoint closely resembles the Beurling-LASSO which is now well-understood \citep{brediesInverseProblemsSpaces2013,azais_spike_2015,duval-focm-2015,poon_geometry_2020}.
+Its main advantage is that it paves the way for ``off-the-grid'' numerical methods when solving such dynamical inverse problems.
 Recent works in the field of sparse spike recovery \citep{brediesInverseProblemsSpaces2013,boydAlternatingDescentConditional2017,denoyelleSlidingFrankWolfeAlgorithm2019} have demonstrated that it is possible to design efficient numerical solvers without reconstructing the unknown on a grid, by exploiting a conditional gradient descent / Frank-Wolfe approach together with a good knowledge of the regularising term.
 Indeed, the Frank-Wolfe minimisation algorithm and its variants (see the review \cite{Jaggi2013}) build iterates that are convex combinations of the extreme points of level sets of the regulariser; being able to easily encode and handle such extreme points makes it possible to solve variational problems in a continuous (or up to floating point) setting.
 Moreover, having iterates that are convex combinations of a few extreme points of the level sets of the regulariser is particularly relevant, as it is known in inverse problems that some solutions have precisely that structure when the observation consists of a finite number of linear measurements \citep{unser_splines_2017,bredies_sparsity_2019,Boyer2019}.